The Schoolcraft College Board of Trustees

 Carol M. Strom

 Carol Strom was first appointed to the Board in 1994 to fill a vacancy until June of 1995.
 She was elected in 1995 to complete a two-year unexpired term.
 She was elected in 1997, 2003, 2010, and 2016 to six-year terms.
-She is currently the Vice Chair of the Board of Trustees.
+She currently serves as the Vice Chair of the Board of Trustees.
 Ms. Strom served as Chair from 1999 to 2003.
 She holds a Bachelor of Science degree in Education from the University of Michigan.

 For 14 years she was a partner in a Livonia gift shop.
 Her community involvement has included many activities with the local and state PTA.
 She served one term as State Vice-President for Legislative Activity.
 She served for four years as a Peer Counselor at the Schoolcraft College Women’s Resource Center.
 She served for 16 years as a member of the Livonia Board of Education and was President of the Board three times.
 She was President of Pet A Pet Inc., an organization which takes pets to visit hospitals, nursing homes and schools.
 She served on the Legal Trust Fund of the Michigan Association of School Boards.